-If you’ve just recently discovered cryotherapy, you might be interested in learning more about this age-old health and wellness practice.
+If you’ve just recently discovered whole body cryotherapy, you might be interested in learning more about this age-old health and wellness practice.
 Read on to find out about the history of cold therapy.

 Here’s a brief snapshot of cryotherapy use over the years: